I’ve talked already about how I write in My Creative Process, but why do I write about myself?

 Although I did not purchase it at the time, when I was back in Portland for a weekend in March, I again stubbled upon the book and, this time, took it home with me.

-Upon reading each sections by the 20 different memoirists, their words and epiphanies have solidified and supported many of the realizations I have had during the six months I have been writing this blog (my how times flies).
+Upon reading each sections by the 20 different memoirists, their words and epiphanies have solidified and supported many of the realizations I have had during the six months I have been writing this blog (how times flies).

 Here is why I write about myself: